creativescala/creative-scala/src/pages/expressions/index.md

 ### Substitution {#sec-substitution}

-In the absence of side-effects such as variable assignment and input/output, an expression will always evaluate to the same value.
+In the absence of side-effects, an expression will always evaluate to the same value.
 For example,`3 + 4` will always evaluate to `7`,
 no matter how many times we compile or run the code.